dicengine/dice/doc/doxygen/DICe_MainPage.md

 ### Motion windows

-For many tracking application (using the 'TRACKING_ROUTINE`, for conformal subsets), only a small portion of the frame is occupied by the object in motion and the user may wish to use only the region around this portion for anlysis.
+For many tracking application (using the `TRACKING_ROUTINE`, for conformal subsets), only a small portion of the frame is occupied by the object in motion and the user may wish to use only the region around this portion for anlysis.
 To save time reading frames and computing image filters, a motion window can be defined for the subset.
 To define a motion window for a subset the syntax is as follows

     BEGIN CONFORMAL_SUBSET
       SUBSET_ID <id>